| Main points | Description |

 To earn graduation honors, you need a plan.
 Start thinking about your GPA from your first year.
 Good grades early on make it much easier to reach the high GPA needed for honors.
 A small slip in your freshman year can be hard to recover from later.
 Use a GPA calculator to track your progress each semester.
 This helps you know what grades you need in future classes to stay on track for your goal.

 A good plan includes using study tips for better grades.
-You can use a freshman year GPA predictor to set a strong foundation.
+You can use a freshman GPA projection worksheet to set a strong foundation.
 Tools like a semester GPA calculator and a cumulative GPA calculator are essential for monitoring your progress toward honors.

 Rules for Transfer and International Students

 International students may need to convert their grades to the American 4.0 scale.
 An international GPA converter guide can help with this process.
-Whether you are a transfer student or studied abroad, use a transfer credits GPA integrator or a study abroad grades GPA integrator to understand your standing.
+Whether you are a transfer student or studied abroad, use a transfer-credit guide or a international conversion guide to understand your standing.
 For those from the UK, a guide on converting the UK class system to a 4.0 GPA is very helpful.

 Understanding Different GPA Scales for Honors